YouTube MARKETING BONUSES [FREE]

 John Bertino

-A highly-regarded figure in the marketing sphere, John wears many hats.
-He's an international speaker, adjunct professor at Drexel University and the University of San Diego, and a regular mentor and presenter for SCORE, a division of the Small Business Administration.
-John shares his deep marketing expertise with a diverse range of audiences—from industry-leading global brands to emerging local businesses.
+John is also an international speaker, adjunct professor at Drexel University and the University of San Diego, and a mentor and presenter for SCORE, a division of the U.S. Small Business Administration.
+He continues to share his marketing expertise with a wide range of audiences—from global brands to emerging local businesses.

 SCHEDULE A NONPROFIT MARKETING CONSULTATION